 Help us reach our $15,000 goal and donate today, knowing every dollar you contribute is tax deductible and will be used to support a student.
 If you would like more information, please contact Jennifer Dorton at firstname.lastname@example.org.

 Thank you to our sponsors (learn more here)!

 Warming ocean waters have been observed globally.
 How do warming waters affect marine fish, corals, and critical fish habitat in Florida?
-This Giving Tuesday (December 3) consider donating to help SECOORA and the FACT Network answer this question.
+Consider donating to help SECOORA and the FACT Network answer this question.